Altaussee: Local geology

 Evaporites: Large evaporite reserves are present in the Sandling mountain, formed as a result of a major period of marine lowstand, when the sea level was low and the sea dried out.
 Panning and surface-level drift mining of the deposits dates back to Roman times, thanks to evidence from archaeological excavations in the 1990s, followed by similar local works from 200-400 AD.
 By 1147 the mines had become a commercial venture, controlled by the Rein Abbey near Graz.
 In 1211 the mines were nationalised by Leopold VI, Duke of Austria, who transferred control to Unterlupitsch.
 With operations later transferred to Bad Aussee, investment in 1319 allowed the opening of the Steinberg tunnel.
 Followed by further periods on investment, by 1334, the mines were operated under license by the private Hallinger Union who employed 120 people, producing about 10,000 tonnes of product per annum.
 Renationalised by Frederick III in 1445, 120 people produced circa 10,00 tonnes of product per annum until the early 20th century.
 In 1906, a new brine pipeline through the Rettenbach Valley to Bad Ischl to supply the Solvay Works located in the market town of Ebensee.
-It is for this reason that Altaussee, and other local towns and villages such as Hallstatt, are now part of the Salzkammergut region.
-Production volumes in the following years quadruple, and employees double to 238.
+Production volumes in the following years quadrupled, and employees doubled to 238.

 By 1938, the salt mine had come to the attention of Adolf Hitler.
 Located close to his intended museum complex in Linz, inside the mine the conditions were constant: between 40 and 47 degrees; about 65 percent humidity; with the deepest tunnels more than a mile inside the mountain, safe from enemy bombs.
 The Nazi's built floors, walls, and shelving as well as a workshop deep in the chambers.

 Post-war after recovery of the art, brine production resumed.
 The mines are still operational today, and brine is pumped to the market town of Ebensee.
-In 2008, 61 employees produced 1,506,000m³ of brine, with a salt content of 450,000 tons.
+In 2008, 61 employees produced 1,506,000 m3 of brine, with a salt content of 450,000 tons.
 It is for this reason that Altaussee, and other local towns and villages such as Hallstatt, are now part of the Salzkammergut region.